 Bar codes can be sourced as film masters (positive or negative images as required by the production process), as digital EPS (Encapsulated PostScript) files sent electronically, or through the use of bar code production software used in-house.
+See Section 6 page 7.
 Whichever method is used it is important to determine the correct size for the particular use of the bar code, and for the choice of substrate and printing technique.